WebAssembly/spec/spectec/test-prose/TEST.md

 2. Let iN be c_u1.
 3. If ((t_u1 = I64) /\ ((t_u2 = I32) /\ (cvtop_u1 = WRAP))), then:
   a.
 Return [$wrap__(64, 32, iN)].
-4. If the type of t_u1 is Fnn, then:
+4. If t_u1 is Fnn, then:
   a.
 Let Fnn be t_u1.
   b.
-If the type of t_u2 is Inn, then:
+If t_u2 is Inn, then:
     1) Let Inn be t_u2.
     2) If cvtop_u1 is TRUNC, then:
       a) Let (TRUNC sx) be cvtop_u1.